Where Is Teller Hosted, and How Reliable Is It?

 Yes.
 Teller government cashiering includes Teller Online, a public-facing payment portal where residents can pay bills and fees online.
 It offers a shopping cart, saved payment methods, and configurable forms.
 Crucially, online payments tie back in real time to the same cashiering system and general ledger that handles in-person payments, so both reconcile together.

 Because online and in-person payments post to the same cashiering system and the same general ledger, finance staff do not have to merge two disconnected revenue streams at end of day.
 There is one record of receipts, regardless of channel.
-For the counter-side workflow, see POS Receipting.
+For the cashier-side workflow, see POS Receipting.

 To see the portal in context, visit Online Payment Portal.